rtfisher/snid_docker/README.md

 ## Quick Start

 All of the necessary commands to build and run the Docker container are automated in the bash script `run_snid.sh`.
-Simply run:
+Simply open a terminal and cd to the directory storing this github repo and run:
 ```bash
 ./run_snid.sh
 ```